atgao/inPerson/README.md

 ## Current problems to fix real quick
 * ~DELETE NOT WORKING ~IDK WHY~ jk i know why PLS HELP~
-* has to refresh to reload appts
+* has to refresh to reload appts ----?
 * update form has wrong stuff (disabled update for now)
 * ~switch on following lookin UGLY~

+## TODO foir tonight
+* be able to add custom events on other days
+* get a drop down list as you search (classes)
+* make a following's schedule a different color
+* edit search request so we can search cos333 and cos 333 (but the rule for putting a space would be if smth was sent as "COS333" --> "COS 333" or "ELE435" --> "ELE 435" but "Advanced Programming Techniques" should still be sent by ?search=Advanced+Programming+Techniques)

 ## Frontend TODOS (for Ioana)